Van Life: How much does it cost to explore New Zealand?

 Accommodation and Utilities

-This category includes campground fees, laundry costs and utilities (including potable water purification tablets, greywater chemicals, black water chemicals, smartphone connection and wireless broadband internet charges, as well as the costs for our mail scanning and forwarding service.
+This category includes campground fees, laundry costs, utilities (including potable water purification tablets, greywater chemicals, blackwater chemicals, smartphone connections, and wireless broadband internet charges), and the costs of our mail scanning and forwarding service.

-Our accommodation costs ended up almost 60 per cent less than we had budgeted for.
+Our accommodation costs were almost 60 per cent less than we had budgeted.
 We mostly stayed at free or cheap campsites (including those provided by veterans and sports clubs, the New Zealand Motor Caravan Association and private park-over properties).

-Given our 300-watt solar panels provide more than enough power for our appliances, we didn’t need to plug into mains power during the warmer months.
+Our 300-watt solar panels provide more than enough power for our appliances, so we don’t need to plug into the main power during the warmer months.
 During the colder months, especially during the New Zealand winter (officially June – August), we either house-sat or stayed at powered campsites as our (water) heater only worked off mains power.

-To be totally transparent: In 2018, we stayed in the following accommodations:
+To be transparent, in 2018, we stayed in the following accommodations:

-Get AUD$10 off your Aussie House Sitters annual membership cost
+Get AUD10 off your Aussie House Sitters annual membership cost by using our referral code D3K65C

-Get NZD$10 off your Kiwi House Sitters annual membership cost
+Get NZD10 off your Kiwi House Sitters annual membership cost by using our referral code JWQWF7

 van outside laudromat